Douglas Hyde: Presidency

-Hyde was confronted with a crisis in 1944, when de Valera's government unexpectedly collapsed in a vote on the Transport Bill and the President had to decide whether or not to grant a dissolution of the Dáil.
-If a dissolution is granted, a general election is proclaimed to fill the seats thereby vacated.
-This means that for four to six weeks, until the new Dáil assembles, there is no Dáil.
-Fearing this gap might facilitate an invasion during World War II, during which no parliament could be called upon to act, the Oireachtas enacted the General Elections (Emergency Powers) Act 1943, legislation under the emergency provisions of Article 28.3.3°), which allowed an election to be called separate from a dissolution, with the Dáil only being dissolved just before new Dáil would assemble.
-This ensured the gap between Dála (plural of Dáil) would be too short to cause a vacuum in major decision-making.
-Under the Act the President could "refuse to proclaim a general election on the advice of a Taoiseach who had ceased to retain the support of a majority in Dáil Éireann".
-Hyde had that option but, after considering it with his senior advisor Michael McDunphy, he opted to grant de Valera his election request.
+Hyde and the government were confronted with the challenge of how to run an election during a national emergency, as the 10th Dáil was due to expire in 1943, requiring a dissolution and general election.
+The constitution and electoral law required the Dáil to be dissolved prior to the election campaign, with a gap of four to six weeks between the dissolution of the outgoing Dáil and the first meeting of the new Dáil.
+Fearing this gap might facilitate an invasion during World War II, during which no parliament could be called upon to act, the government first attempted to avoid holding an election by extending the Dáil term to six years (the maximum Dáil term under the constitution is 7 years, but it was (and remains) set at 5 years in law).
+The government abandoned this due to lack of support from the opposition.
+Instead, the Oireachtas passed the General Elections (Emergency Powers) Act 1943 under the emergency provisions of Article 28.3.3°.
+This allowed an election to be called separate from a dissolution, with the Dáil only being dissolved just before new Dáil would assemble.
+This ensured the gap between Dála would be too short to cause a vacuum in major decision-making.
+Under the Act, the President could "refuse to proclaim a general election on the advice of a Taoiseach who had ceased to retain the support of a majority in Dáil Éireann".

+Hyde was confronted with a crisis in 1944 when de Valera's government unexpectedly collapsed in a vote on the Transport Bill.
+Hyde had the option to refuse to proclaim the election but, after considering it with his senior advisor Michael McDunphy, consented to it.

-Hyde twice used his power under Article 26 of the Constitution, having consulted the Council of State, to refer a Bill or part of a Bill to the Supreme Court, for the court's decision on whether the Bill or part referred is repugnant to the Constitution (so that the Bill in question cannot be signed into law).
+Hyde twice used his prerogative under Article 26 of the Constitution, having consulted the Council of State, to refer a Bill or part of a Bill to the Supreme Court, for the court's decision on whether the Bill or part referred is repugnant to the Constitution (so that the Bill in question cannot be signed into law).
 On the first occasion, the court held that the Bill referred – Offences Against the State (Amendment) Bill 1940 – was not repugnant to the Constitution.
-In response to the second reference, the Court decided that the particular provision referred – section 4 of the School Attendance Bill 1942 – was repugnant to the Constitution.
+In response to the second reference, the Court decided that the particular provision referred to – section 4 of the School Attendance Bill 1942 – was repugnant to the Constitution.
 Because of Article 34.3.3° of the Constitution, the constitutional validity of the Offences Against the State (Amendment) Act, 1940 cannot be challenged in any court, since the Bill which became that Act was found by the Supreme Court not to be repugnant in the context of an Article 26 reference.